-There are no formal entry requirements however sound language, literacy and numeracy skills combined with a moderate level of computer literacy skills are required.
+There are no formal entry requirements however adequate language, literacy and numeracy skills combined with a moderate level of computer literacy skills are required.
 Your capacity to complete the assessment items within the specified timeframes is also necessary.

 Applicants must be aged 18 years or above.
 In line with legal requirements, you will need to successfully complete a Working with Children Check before commencing any work placement.
 Applicants are responsible for associated costs.

-During the course, you are also required to complete a minimum of 120 hours of practical work placement in an early childhood setting to ensure they have the relevant practical skills and knowledge to work in the industry.
+During the course, students are also required to complete a minimum of 120 hours of practical work placement in an early childhood setting to ensure they have the relevant practical skills and knowledge to work in the industry.

 18 units of competency are required to complete this qualification, including 15 core units and 3 elective units.